wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

 1. Now that the settings are defined, we can now add the app to Microsoft Teams.
 To begin, navigate to [teams.microsoft.com](https://teams.microsoft.com/?azure-portal=true) using your lab credentials.

-1. Once you are there, find the team you created in Task 1 above.
+1. Once you're there, find the team you created in Task 1 above.

 1. In the general channel for the team, select **+** and note the **Add a tab** dialog show up.